Teach. Share. Learn.

 To receive an application to become a Volunteer Alpine Steward, please contact the Outdoor Program Centers Volunteer Coordinator at email@example.com.

 Program Volunteers help with “Walk-on Programs” by leading short guided hikes or nature walks.
 They also engage with guests using hands-on educational displays and lead other activities.
 Walk-on Programs are free and open to the public; participants often include families with children and novice hikers.
+Some Program Volunteers also assist staff adventure guides with multi-day programs, such as Family Intro to Backpacking, Member Welcome Weekends, and Winter 4,000 Footers.

 Program Volunteers serve at the Highland Center and Pinkham Notch Visitor Center on weekends in July and August, holiday weekends, and during school vacations weeks.